Azure-Samples/storage-dotnet-circuit-breaker-ha-ra-grs/README.md

 This application uploads a blob by creating a Stream object, then uploads the stream to a container for testing.
 It then enters a loop with a prompt to download the blob, reading from primary storage.
 If there is a retryable error reading from the primary region, a retry of the read request is performed against secondary storage.

-The application will also track retry requests through an event listener.
-If the number of retries exceeds the threshold set in the code, the app will switch to send read requests to secondary storage.
-It will continue to do this until a secondary read threshold is met, at which point the requests will go back to the primary region.
 To exit the loop and clean up resources, press the `Esc` key at the prompt.

 # [.NET v11 SDK](#tab/dotnet11)